Last Updated on December 24, 2021 by Heather Hart, ACSM EP

 Or…Choose Your Own Adventure

 Ultimately, this is YOUR ultramarathon experience.
 If you’ve always dreamed of a completing a specific event for your first ultra, then hell, go for it.
 Life is short.
-But if you’re not sure where to start or how to choose, then I hope this post provided a little bit of insight.
+But if you’re not sure where to start, then I hope this post provided a little bit of insight on what to consider when choosing your first ultramarathon experience.

 READERS: What was your first ultra?
 Was it a good choice?
 Would you have changed anything?
 Comment below!